MartinFortuna/pilates-store-p5/README.md

 ### Facebook Page

-- A facebook page will be//change once created// created to promote the website's content.
+- A Facebook page will be//change once created// created to promote the website's content.

 ## Agile Methodology